blob421/GPUB/docs/getting_started.rst

    - xfx 6700 xt
    - TUF 5080
    - 6800

+- 4. If you are using GPUB at a release, be more specific e.g. TUF 6070 rather than just 6070.

-- 4. When the bot finds an in-stock GPU, it will display its price and attempt to purchase the first one available.
+- 5. When the bot finds an in-stock GPU, it will display its price and attempt to purchase the first one available.
 If someone was quicker , it'll try the other ones.